shamblett/mqtt_client/README.md

 publishing/subscribing and not the details of MQTT itself.

 An example of usage can be found in the examples directory, this example is runnable.
-An example is also provided showing how to use the client to connect to the mqtt-bridge of Google's iot-core suite.
+An example is also provided showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
 The test directory also contains standalone runnable scripts for subscription and publishing.

-The client supports both TCP and websocket connections along with and secure server side connections.
+The client supports both normal and secure TCP connections and server side websocket connections.

 The code is a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.